 True fasting was intended by God to purify the motives and change the life.
 God purposed His followers to be free from sin.
 But the religious leaders of Israel were enslaving the masses with their faulty teachings.
 Sadly, to the Jews, the rituals of religion had become a cover for tyranny of the poor, robbery of widows and the fatherless.
 Their false religion included all kinds of corruption, dishonesty, and unfairness (Isaiah 1:17, 23; Hosea 4:2; Amos 2:6; 3:10; 4:1; 5:11; 8:4–6; Micah 6:11, 12).

-The way of rebuilding the “old waste places” that is shown in vs. 6–10 implies a revival of practical godliness.
+The way of rebuilding the “old waste places” that is shown in Isaiah 58: 6–10 implies a revival of practical godliness.
 It is shown in the Christian’s duties in the church and also in the way he lives his life.
 For the actions of a Christian are the best indicator of his relationship to God.
 Practical godliness doesn’t merely mean fasting from food but rather offering food to the hungry and releasing the oppressed.
 This is the only true religion that is accepted by the Lord (Matthew 25:34–46).
 And how a Christian treats others reflects how God will treat him.
 Thus, the Christian’s ultimate good is related to what he does for God and others.

 When a believer practices criticism, fault-finding and gossip, he hurts his fellow believers.
 He causes them discouragement, defeat and sorrow.
 So, the Lord withdraws from him who practices such behavior.
 God cannot bless a person who is proud and selfish.
 A true Christian must first crucify self and surrender fully to the changing work of Holy Spirit.
 He should allow the grace of God to exhibit through him a love for his fellow men.

 The Sabbath day presents man with an opportunity to overcome selfishness, develop the habit of doing God’s will (1 John 3:22) and blessing others.
 The Sabbath is one of the greatest blessings bestowed upon men by a loving Creator.
-And how God’s people keep the Sabbath proves their relationship with Him (Jeremiah 17:24–27).
+And how God’s people keep the Sabbath proves their closesness with Him (Jeremiah 17:24–27).

-A promise of blessing
+A Promise of Blessing

 God’s promises are conditional upon the obedience of His children.
 Isaiah shows the difference between the prayer God responds to and the worship that He rejects (chs.
 1:11–17; 58:2–4).
 The Lord doesn’t bestow His blessing upon those who do not approach Him in sincerity and truth.
-But those who keep the Sabbath and bless others will experience a close connection with God.
+But those who keep the Sabbath and bless others will experience an intimate connection with God.
 And He will place them in the “High places of the earth.”
 They will be blessed spiritually as well as physically.
 For He promised, “seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matthew 6:33).